nihaalnz/Attendance-Management-System/README.md

 # Attendance Management System

 The Attendance Management System is a C# application built with WinForms using .NET 6 in Visual Studio.
 It serves as a tool for managing attendance records, tracking student attendance, and generating reports.
 The application uses MySQL as the database to store and retrieve data.
-The database creation code can be found in the `populate.py` file in the `populate-db` folder.
+The database creation and population code can be found in the `populate.py` file in the `populate-db` folder which requires external libraries to be installed.

 ## Features